 The Investment Manager applies a proprietary exclusion list of controversial stocks or industries which may be related to arms and munitions, nuclear weapons, tobacco and coal-oriented activities.
-In addition, the Investment Manager will exclude companies that are determined to be in non-compliance with the United Nations Global Compact.
 Further information on the exclusion policy can be obtained from the Investment Manager on request.